No-Scalpel No-Needle Vasectomy

-With two leading expert physicians and two locations, we ensure that you can get your vasectomy done within days to weeks.
-Read on to learn more about vasectomy and why men from all over British Columbia trust us for their procedure.
+With two physicians and two locations, we ensure that you can get your vasectomy done quickly, often within days of your initial inquiry.

-For the very fastest service, please go ahead and register online now and we will call you back fast to schedule your appointment.
+For the quickest response from our clinic, please go ahead and register online now and we will call you back to schedule your appointment.

 Getting Started – What is a vasectomy?